homan-uppu/docs/documentation.md

 There are 2 ways to profit from investing:
 1. [Dividends](/docs/dividends)
 2. Selling shares to another investor (or back to the token owner) at a higher price than you bought them for ([secondary sales](/docs/secondary-sales)).

 ---

+### Deposit Capital (USDC)

+Getting money into your PersonalTokenNet wallet is as simple as funding any other USDC-compatible address—think of it as topping up an exchange account.
+### 1. Grab your wallet address
+In your dashboard you'll see a “Deposit USDC” panel.
+Copy the address shown there; it is a standard ERC-20 address that lives on the same chain the Net runs on.
+### 2. Choose an on-ramp
+Already have USDC?
+Send it directly from any self-custody wallet (e.g., MetaMask, Coinbase Wallet) or exchange (Coinbase, Kraken, Gemini).
+Need to buy USDC with dollars?
+Use an integrated fiat on-ramp (Ramp Network or Stripe on-ramp) or buy on a major exchange, then withdraw to the address from Step 1.
+### 3. Make the transfer
+Select the same network PTN uses (Ethereum Mainnet during early access).
+Paste the address, pick an amount, and confirm.
+The dashboard marks the deposit as “Pending” while we wait for 3 block confirmations, then credits your personal-token wallet automatically.
+---
+**Heads-up on fees**: You pay the normal gas fee to move USDC on-chain; PTN charges nothing to accept a deposit.
+**Minimums**: For now we accept deposits as small as $25 to keep gas overhead reasonable.
+Once your balance shows up you can invest in other personal tokens immediately.

+---